 Read More: Visiting Laguna Paron

-Laguna 69 is one of the most popular dayhikes in the Cordillera Blanca, and is visited by hundreds of visitors on any given day who make the bus trip from Huaraz.
+Laguna 69 is one of the most popular day hikes in the Cordillera Blanca and is visited by hundreds of visitors on any given day who make the bus trip from Huaraz.
+There are lots of people on the trail, but I’d still recommend bringing along all the standard day hike essentials.

-If you don’t want to visit with the crowds, I would recommend camping down below at he Llanganuco Lakes and getting up super early to make the hike in near solitude.
+If you don’t want to visit with the crowds, I would recommend camping down below at the Llanganuco Lakes and getting up super early to make the hike in near solitude.

 Read More: Visiting Laguna 69